pulverst/cleaningdata/CodeBook.md

 ## Step 1: Download and unzip

-The data ZIP is downloaded to the current working directory (WD) and extracted only if iyt does not exist.
+The data ZIP is downloaded to the current working directory (WD) and extracted only if it does not exist.
 You initiate a fresh download by deleting the downloaded ZIP.
 The ZIP file is unzipped to the WD.

 ## Step 2: Load R libraries